Foster Community, Communication, and Resilience Through the Principal Leadership Program

 The PLP gives participating principals/heads of school the education, community, hands-on practice opportunities, and feedback to cultivate the communication, leadership, and emotional intelligence skills to be successful in their roles.

-Through a mix of individual assessment, experiential training, group coaching, and resource development, the PLP provides professional development that is timely, supportive, and collaborative.
 Particular attention is given to how to navigate the “tough stuff” – from difficult conversations to repairing trust to navigating change to building positive and inclusive schools cultures that create safety and belonging.

-What makes the PLP unique is that participants are not simply inundated with more information.
 Instead, they interact with research-based, relevant, and experiential content that they can apply in real time and practice with their PLP cohort members – To build meaningful connections with fellow school leaders who share their responsibilities and challenges.

-What’s Included In The PLP
+What’s Included In The PLP?

-Emotional Intelligence Leadership Assessment (EQ-i2.0)
+Emotional Intelligence Leadership Assessment

-- Scientifically validated emotional intelligence assessment tool with proven effectiveness in developing leaders
+Scientifically validated emotional intelligence assessment tool with proven effectiveness in developing leaders

-Additional 1:1 Executive Coaching Sessions (2, 60 minute per participant)
+(2, 60 minute per participant)

 Allows participants to receive coaching on their leadership goals and wellbeing.

-Monthly Group Coaching Sessions (8, 90-minute virtual calls)
+Monthly Group Coaching Sessions

 Each monthly group coaching session, while unique in focus, integrates leadership development, building trust, and high-stakes communication skills.
-More specifically, monthly calls focus on:

 Applied Practice: Monthly Reflection Partners